Local Citations List For SEO

 Local citations are the bedrock of an effective local SEO strategy, helping businesses improve their online visibility and attract more customers.
 A local citation is any online mention of your business details, chiefly: Name, Address, and Phone Number (NAP), typically found on directories, social platforms, or mapping services.
 These citations signal to search engines like Google that your business is legitimate and relevant to a specific area.
 Think of them as digital breadcrumbs, leading customers straight to your business.
 Any good local SEO agency should be building citations for your localised campaign.

 In this article, we’ve compiled a list of the top 50 local citation sites to help you enhance your local SEO.
-As a top London SEO agency, Ignite SEO has extensive expertise in local SEO, ensuring your business can dominate its local market with proven strategies.
+As a leading UK SEO agency, Ignite SEO has extensive expertise in local SEO, ensuring your business can dominate its local market with proven strategies.

 What Are Local Citations and Why Do They Matter for SEO?